loopbackio/loopback.io/pages/en/contrib/Reporting-issues.md

 1. Fork [loopback-sandbox](https://github.com/strongloop/loopback-sandbox).
 2. Add the code required to reproduce your issue in the forked repository.
-3. Create an issue in the appropriate repository with STR (steps to reproduce) in the issue description **AND** a link to the forked repository.
+3. Create an issue in the appropriate repository with steps to reproduce (STR) in the issue description **AND** a link to the forked repository.

-From this point, we will clone the the forked repository and try to reproduce the issue on our own machines.
+From this point, we will clone the the forked repository and try to reproduce the issue.
 Once verified, we will respond to you and prioritize the fix accordingly.

-We recommend forking with STR in order to leverage community support in reproducing issues.
+We recommend forking with STR to leverage community support in reproducing issues.
 By doing this, we can focus on fixing and responding to the actual issues.

 {% include tip.html content="We give priority to issues that follow the above process, that is, those with a forked repository for us to clone and clear STR.
 " %}

 For  bug reports related to specific LoopBack dependencies (for example, `loopback-connector-mysql`), please create an issue in the repository itself; for example,  [loopback-connector-mysql](https://github.com/strongloop/loopback-connector-mysql/issues).

+### Key information to include

+When reporting bugs, please include at least all the following:

+- Operating system version.
+- Node.js version.
+- Pertinent version of Node modules, for example LoopBack.
+- Any stack trace, error message text, or other relevant information.

+Consider using [NodeReport](https://developer.ibm.com/node/2016/08/18/nodereport-first-failure-data-capture-for-node-js/) to gather and report the relevant information.

 ### 2. Report the issue in appropriate channel